Externals

 The Externals are a group of fictional characters appearing in American comic books published by Marvel Comics.
 Considered a rare subspecies of mutants, most of them were X-Men antagonists.
 The original, unused name for the group was to be The Prophets, as seen on the back of the Sunspot & Gideon trading card included with X-Force #1.
 The characters first appeared in X-Force #10 (May 1992).

-Background
+Fictional character biography

-The Externals are all mutants with the additional gift of immortality and, as expressed by Cable, they play an important role in Apocalypse's rise to power at least in one future.
-Their true origins are scattered throughout history, but it is known that they all share a psychic link with each other that separates them from other immortals.
-This psychic connection allows them to not only sense each other and their whereabouts, but allows them to summon each other at will from great distances.
-They also can sense when one rises from the dead and when one is killed.
-Saul, Absalom, Gideon, Nicodemus, Burke, Selene, Candra, and Crule (to a lesser extent) formed the self-fashioned "High Lords", bent on playing power games and manipulating events behind the scenes.
-Crule was employed as an enforcer and assassin for the other High Lords, while Candra and Selene preferred to play their own schemes separately and did not take any part in the High Lords' gatherings.
+The Externals are mutants who share the ability of immortality.
+As expressed by Cable, they play an important role in Apocalypse's rise to power in at least one future.
+All of the Externals share a psychic link that allows them to sense each other's whereabouts and summon other Externals at will from great distances.
+Saul, Absalom, Gideon, Nicodemus, Burke, Selene, Candra, and Crule form the self-fashioned "High Lords", bent on playing power games and manipulating events behind the scenes.

-Each External was claimed to represent an intangible concept: